Don't worry, a lot of comic book readers haven't heard of the Swordsman either.

 What we do know is that the MCU version of Duquesne is engaged to Kate Bishop's mother Eleanor Bishop, who has her own comic book history as a crime boss connected to the villainous Madame Masque - and as vampire.
 (It also remains to be seen how or if Kate's mom's criminal past will be adapted to the MCU).

-That all said, Marvel Studios very intentionally wants viewers to be very suspicious of Duquesne and what his intentions are but given Episodes 1 and 2 is the first act of the six-episode series, it would be unwise to draw any conclusions.
+That all said, Marvel Studios very intentionally wants viewers to be very suspicious of Duquesne and what his intentions are but given Hawkeye episodes 1 through 3 is just the first half of the six-episode series, it would be unwise to draw any conclusions.
 MCU stories often zig where you expect them to zag and they almost always use viewers' expectations against them in the final act.

 But weirdly enough, Swordsman's connections to Hawkeye and the Avengers are just the tip of the iceberg with his potential MCU relationships.